-Documentation of statistics for Production and Turnover in Manufacturing Industries 2016 Month 11
+Documentation of statistics for Production and Turnover in Manufacturing Industries 2016 Month 12

-1 Introduction Production and turnover in the manufacturing industries provides a look into the activity in the sector.
-The main purpose of the monthly industrial production and turnover statistic is to provide up-to-date short-term information on the industry business cycle.
-Originally published in 1974, the statistic forms part of the harmonized European Union system of short-term business statistics.
-The first version of the statistic comprised of a production index based on calculated stock amounts.
-The current version was first published in 2013.
+1 Introduction The main purpose of the production and turnover in manufacturing industry statistic is to show the development in the manufacturing industry.
+The statistic is primarily used for assessment of the current manufacturing industry business cycle.
+Originally published in 1974, the statistic forms part of the harmonized European Union system of short-term business statistics and is comparable to previous versions from 1985 and onwards.
 2 Statistical presentation The production and turnover in manufacturing industries statistic consists of a production index as well as a turnover index.
-Data is published on a monthly basis and is compiled from a turnover survey of a representative sample of manufacturing enterprises in Denmark.
-The current base year for the indexes is 2010.
-Both indexes are categorized into four industry sectors and 12 industries based on the Danish industrial classification DB07.
-The turnover index is split between domestic and export turnover.
-Furthermore, data is sent to Eurostat categorized by the NACE rev. 2 classification.
-Seasonally adjusted data is also available.
+Both indices are categorized into four industry sectors and 12 industries based on the Danish industrial classification DB07.
+The total turnover index is also published split into two indices of domestic and export turnover.
+Both non-seasonally and seasonally adjusted data is published.
 2.1 Data description The statistic provides a monthly estimate of the activity in the manufacturing industry shown by the level of production and turnover.
 The results are published on a monthly basis as indexes with a 2010 base year.
 Furthermore, the turnover index is split by domestic turnover and by export turnover.
 Both indexes are categorized into four industry sectors and 12 industries and seasonally adjusted data for both indexes are available as well.
 2.2 Classification system Industry activity is categorized according to the Danish industrial classifications, Dansk Branchekode 2007 (DB07), which is the national classification system based on the NACE rev. 2.
 A complete overview can be found on the DB07 site.
 Data sent to Eurostat is classified by the NACE rev. 2 industrial classification.
 The connection between the two classifications can be found at dst.dk: Danish industrial classifications.
 For aggregated index calculation purposes, the industries are categorized into 47 sub-industries (journal groups) based on the Danish classification and the NACE rev. 2.
 These sub-industries are not published.